Bend it like Johnson

 no competitor for more than a century.
 A one-man academy, he

-initially set out to ‘police’ the language but by the time
+initially set out to ‘police’ the language in the spirit of

 daily life, people can confuse others without much of an effort.